hashicorp/terraform-aws-consul/README.md

 * [examples](/examples): This folder contains examples of how to use the modules.
 * [test](/test): Automated tests for the modules and examples.

+The basic idea for using this Blueprint is to:

+1. Use the scripts from the [consul-install](/modules/consul-install) in a Packer template to create a Consul AMI.
+1. Deploy that AMI using the [consul-cluster](/modules/consul-cluster) module.

-Click on each of the folders above for details.
+Click on each of the modules above for more details.